 A feast will be provided on Friday night at St Marys Ranelagh, as will breakfast the next morning and an afternoon tea on arrival in Cygnet, all covered by your registration.

-The Committee is arranging for a mobile van to be at the start and at various points along the way and at St Mary's Ranelagh on Friday evening.
+There will be a mobile coffee van at the start of the pilgrimage on Friday morning and at St Mary's Ranelagh on Friday evening.
 It will dispense high quality coffee and tea at a moderate price.
 Some alcoholic beverages will be available on the Friday night.
 There will be water stations along the way on both days.